dpjr47/instaclone/README.md

 - run

         npm install

+- Make a file keys.js in server folder
+- Make a account in [Mongodb Atlas](https://account.mongodb.com/account/login)
+-  Add this in keys.js

+        module.exports = {
+        MONGOURI: '<atlas key>',
+        JWT_SECRET: '<secret key can be any thing>', };

 - To start the server

         npm start

-- use this to view in browser
+- use localhost 3000 to view in browser

         http://localhost:3000